-Battle Management Language (BML) is an artificial, unambiguous, human-readable language and open standard that has originally been defined to express and to exchange orders, reports and requests between Command and Control systems (C2 systems) on the one side and simulation systems on the other side.
-The idea to develop a language for message exchange from C2 systems to simulation systems and back has been discussed in the SISO since 2000, cf. [1] for details about the early SISO discussions.
-But BML became operational not until the work of NATO MSG-048 "Coalition Battle Management Language" [4] and its successor, NATO MSG-085 "Standardization for C2-Simulation Interoperation".
+Battle Management Language (BML) is an artificial, unambiguous, human-readable language that has originally been defined to express and to exchange orders, reports and requests between Command and Control systems (C2 systems) on the one side and simulation systems on the other side.
+It has been standardized by SISO as Coalition Battle Management Language (C-BML).
+The idea to develop a language for message exchange from C2 systems to simulation systems and back has been discussed in the SISO since 2000, cf. [7] for details about the early SISO discussions.
+But BML became operational not until the work of NATO MSG-048 "Coalition Battle Management Language" [2] and its successor, NATO MSG-085 "Standardization for C2-Simulation Interoperation".

-Since BML must be unambiguous to allow automatic processing, the first step initiated by NATO MSG-048 was to define it as a formal language [10, 11].
+Since BML must be unambiguous to allow automatic processing, the first step initiated by NATO MSG-048 was to define it as a formal language [8][9].
 On that basis XML schemata had been derived that serve as base for the BML message exchange.
 In meantime, the concept of BML and its application for the interaction between C2 systems and simulation systems had been validated in numerous experiments and demonstrations, among them a demonstration at Ft.
-Leavenworth in December 2013 that included five C2 systems and four simulation systems from six different nations.
+Leavenworth in December 2013 that included six C2 systems and five simulation systems from six different nations.

-It is self-evident that a language that can be used to command and control simulated units in a simulation system might be a valuable tool to command and control multi robot systems.
+It is self-evident that an unambiguous language that can be used to command and control simulated units in a software simulation system might be a valuable tool to command and control real multi-robot systems, since the techniques available to understand orders by the software of the simulation system and the software in the multi-robot system are the same.